Leafwing-Studios/fop-rules/docs/_WIP-HIDING.md

 # Scan

 Take a moment to learn more about your surroundings.
 If you are skilled enough to effortlessly learn about what you focus on, you may still have time to learn something else.
 Whenever you take the Scan minor action, you immediately gain one of the benefits listed below.
 Then, you may roll the listed skill check.
-If your result is 15 or higher, you may repeat the Scan minor action (choosing a different benefit if desired).
+If the result is 15 or higher, you may repeat the Scan minor action (choosing a different benefit if desired).

 - **Reveal:** Choose a hiding spot within 6 tiles and reveal it.
   - Focus (Perception).
 You have advantage on this skill check if you are adjacent to the chosen tile, and disadvantage if it is more than 3 tiles away from you.